-Indeed, their mostly long-only investment experience and “Oxbridge” education, with majors in Medieval History or French Literature rather than Finance of Maths, was slightly off-putting to conventional Swiss bankers.
+Indeed, their mostly long-only investment experience and their “Oxbridge” education, with majors in Medieval History or French Literature rather than Finance or Maths, was slightly off-putting to conventional Swiss bankers.
 Fortunately, Beat Notz and Christian Stucki had more open minds and rightfully identified these brilliant and independent minds.

-We launched Lynx, our Europe-focused fund of funds, and during the following decade were able to invest since their launch with some of the major names in European hedge fund investing.
+We launched Lynx, our Europe-focused fund of funds, and during the following decade were able to invest, since their launch, with some of the major names in European hedge funds.

 Louis Moore Bacon is one of Wall Street’s macro trading legends.
 After learning the ropes trading commodities while studying at Columbia, he worked as a commodities and currencies trader, before launching his Moore Capital fund in 1989.